DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

   * **H.262** - also called MPEG-2 - stuff of the past.
   * **H.264** - the most common now, also called **AVC** or MPEG-4.
   * **H.265** - also called **HEVC**, fast spreading, 50% improved over H.264,<br>
-    but it also greatly increased fees for developers and manufacturers and and came with a convoluted patent pools.
+    but it also greatly increased fees for developers and manufacturers and came with a convoluted patent pools.
   * **AV1** - the future, no royalty fees, more improvements.
     The successor to VP9, which was developed by google.